1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 House 16

-Since the waterfall method enables publishers to serve ads based on the priority order and the historical performance (based on CPM rates, fill rates, etc.) of ad networks, you can set-up multiple ad networks to compete against AdSense ads in DFP and sell ad inventories at best possible CPM prices.
-After all, who doesn’t want to increase their ad revenue and the “passback” functionality of Google DFP serves the purpose of an ad server – manage and serve ads from multiple demand partners.
+Since the waterfall method enables publishers to serve ads based on the priority order and the historical performance (based on CPMs, fill rates, etc.) of ad networks, you can set up multiple ad networks to compete against AdSense ads in Ad Manager and sell ad inventories at best possible CPMs.

-Dynamic allocation in Google Ad Manager (DFP)
+Dynamic Allocation in Google Ad Manager

 • Temporary CPM of the eligible Guaranteed line item (Standard/Sponsorship),